 Exercise Order

-The right exercise order is important to ensure that you don’t wear out the smaller muscle groups that assist larger muscle groups.
+The proper exercise order is important to ensure you don’t wear out the smaller muscle groups that assist the larger ones.
 Begin your workout with exercises that target larger muscles and that involve multiple joints.
 For example, chest press, lat pull-down, and squats should be performed at the beginning of the workout.
 Then proceed with exercises that target the shoulders, hamstrings, quadriceps, biceps, triceps, and calves.
-According to general guidelines from the NSCA, when performing a full-body workout, exercises that target the core can be worked in between sets of other exercises.
+According to general guidelines from the NSCA, when performing a full-body workout, core exercises can be incorporated between sets of other exercises.

 Days, Sets, and Repetitions

 The American College of Sports Medicine (ACSM) recommends that adults perform resistance training for all major muscle groups 2-3 days per week.
-Positive strength gains are seen with 2-4 sets of each exercise, but research shows that new exercisers can improve strength with as little as one set.
-For general fitness, aim to perform 8-12 repetitions for each set.
-If muscular endurance is a major goal, you can perform 15-25 repetitions, but the ACSM recommends limiting the number of sets to two.
+Positive strength gains are seen with 2-4 sets per exercise, but research shows that new exercisers can improve strength with as few as one set.
+For general fitness, aim for 8-12 repetitions per set.
+If muscular endurance is a significant goal, you can perform 15-25 repetitions, but the ACSM recommends limiting sets to two.

 Progression and Strength Gains